 Best Resorts for Babies & Toddlers: Grand Velas Resorts

-Grand Velas Resorts also offers a “My First Cut” hair cutting service if it’s time for baby’s first haircut, and Grand Velas Nayarit even offers a baby massage called Sunrise Massage that promotes sensory and cognitive development.
+Grand Velas Resorts also offers a “My First Cut” hair cutting service if it’s time for baby’s first haircut.
+Grand Velas Nayarit even offers a baby massage called Sunrise Massage that promotes sensory and cognitive development.
 Geared for babies 1-3 years old, the treatment encourages babies to differentiate textures and sounds while listening to Mozart.

-Check out the Trip Advisor reviews and pricing for the following Grand Velas resorts:
+Here are the Trip Advisor reviews and pricing for the following Grand Velas resorts:

 Best Resorts for Babies & Toddlers: Martinhal Family Hotels & Resorts